petzval/btferret/README.md

                       // from the input buffer
 ```

-## 4-2-33 read\_notify
+## 4-2-34 read\_notify

 ```c
 void read_notify(int timeoutms)
 ```

-Waits for input from all devices and returns if a notification is received from an LE
+Waits for input from all devices and reads any notifications from LE devices.
-device.
 An LE device characteristic must have been enabled for notifications via
-[notify\_ctic](#4-2-25-notify\_ctic).
+[notify\_ctic](#4-2-26-notify\_ctic).
 If a notification is received, its callback function
 is called.
 All other functions that read input will also do this, so it is only necessary
 to use this function if there is no other activity.
+The function exits after the
-If no notifications are received, the function times out after the specified time.
+specified time out, or can be stopped by an x key press.

 PARAMETERS